SnowEx/snowexsql/README.rst

 If you do not want to populate the database to see if the installation worked, then simply run the tests which builds a small db and then deletes it.
-This is done using the command
+This is done using the command:

 .. code-block:: bash